Ebookchain/ebook-electron-official-docs/en/api/process.md

 * `sharedBytes` Integer - The amount of memory shared between processes, typically memory consumed by the Electron code itself

+Returns an object giving memory usage statistics about the current process.
+Note that all statistics are reported in Kilobytes.

 ### `process.getSystemMemoryInfo()`

-Returns an object giving memory usage statistics about the entire system.
-Note that all statistics are reported in Kilobytes.
+Returns `Object`:

 * `total` Integer - The total amount of physical memory in Kilobytes available to the system.